ryan-blauwaert/energy_forecasting/README.md

 ![RNN year ahead](./images/year_ahead_rnn.png)

 While the model forecast the annual seasonality reasonably well, it does a poor job of predicting on an hourly basis.
-Its MAPE score is `8.9%` makes it a worse predictor than the XGBoost model when forecasting at this range.
+Its MAPE score of `8.9%` makes it a worse predictor than the XGBoost model when forecasting at this range.

 ## Conclusions